anxbt/FireWallsClone/README.md

-# FreshWallsClone
+# FreshWallsClone in REACT_NATIVE

-### This project targets to Build a clone of Popular Tech youtuber "TECH-BURNER"$$
+### This project targets to Build a clone of Popular Tech youtuber "TECH-BURNER"

 ## TO reproduce
   `npm i`